zxc916684603/ecs/intl.en-US/API Reference/Instances/DescribeInstanceAutoRenewAttribute.md

 ## Description {#section_nzt_pxs_xdb .section}

--   This API allows you to query the auto renewal status of your instance to view whether your instance is set to auto renewal.
+-   Queries the auto renewal status of your instance to view if your instance is set to auto renewal.

--   This API supports [Subscription](../intl.en-US/Pricing/Subscription.md#) ECS instances only.
-If you use this API on a [Pay-As-You-Go](../intl.en-US/Pricing/Pay-As-You-Go.md#) instance, an error is returned.
+-   Supports [Subscription](../../../../reseller.en-US/Pricing/Subscription.md#) ECS instances only.
+If you use this API on a [Pay-As-You-Go](../../../../reseller.en-US/Pricing/Pay-As-You-Go.md#) instance, an error is returned.

 ## Request parameters {#RequestParameter .section}